Steven-Grevera/ENC4265/manual.md

 *Figure 206: Image of the entrance to a swamp Magatama room.
 Image Taken By: Steven Grevera*

 Swamp Trap Magatama  Rooms are rooms that are entirely covered on the floor in water.
-Entering the room will cause corruption build up, meaning that you must obtain the Magatama fast and then proceed to leave it with the Magatama obtained.
+Entering the room will cause corruption to build up, meaning that you must obtain the Magatama fast and then proceed to leave it with the Magatama obtained.
 On Deluge, these rooms can be extremely deadly without coffee and karuta card negations for corruption as you’ll build up corruption on your way to the Magatama and then proceed to get hit with further buildup that could push it over the edge to cost a life.

 ![image](https://github.com/user-attachments/assets/cc2c6c4b-5d31-4dea-8d21-5e3c3b997984)
-*Figure 207: Image of an altar that once held a Magatama with a barrier around the room and a swamp at the players feet.
+*Figure 207: Image of an altar that once held a Magatama with a barrier around the room and a swamp at the player's feet.
 Image Taken By: Steven Grevera*

 ## Hanging Man Trap Room